andy5995/vs-fltk/docs/for-developers.md

 ### Patches

+Notice: this issue was only observed with `zig` as the backend and cannot be easily reproduced.
 If not using a precompiled version of sqlite on your system, the `meson.build` of its amalgamate might need patching:

 ```